chalin/code_excerpt_updater/README.md

 ### b.
 Code diff

-The second form of the instruction
+The second form of the instruction must also be followed by a code block:

-    <?code-excerpt "path/file1.ext (optional-region-name)" diff-with="path2/file2.ext2" from="regexp" to="regexp"?>
+    <?code-excerpt "path/file1.ext (optional-region-name)" diff-with="path2/file2.ext2" optional-args?>
     ```
       ...
     ```

-must also be followed by a code block.
+These are the optional arguments (usage is explained further below):

+- `from="regexp"`
+- `to="regexp"`
+- `diff-u="NUM"`

 When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/filtered_file1.ext path2/filtered_file2.ext2` truncated at the first diff output line that matches the `to` regular expression, where the `filtered_file*.ext*` represents the corresponding file `file*.ext*` but with docregion tags removed.
 When an optional region name is provided, then the named regions (the same in both files) are compared.

 The `from` attribute is currently ignored.

-Both `from` and `to` are optional.
+If `diff-u="NUM"` is used, then the diff command is called with the `-U NUM` flag instead of `-u`.

 ### c.
 Set instruction